Siam Di Tella: Legacy

 Torcuato Salvador di Tella, the founder's eldest son, set aside 10% of the company's stock to establish the Torcuato di Tella Institute in 1958.
 Located on Buenos Aires' Florida Street during its heyday in the 1960s, the institute became the leading Argentine venue for avant-garde art and experimental theatre.
 The center closed in 1971, but reopened in the Belgrano neighborhood in 2007; the Torcuato di Tella University, established in 1991, is located nearby.

 The Siambretta tooling was sold to a firm called 'Franco Brothers' who used it to produce a three-wheeled truck called the Frambretta.
 Low-scale production of this has continued into the 21st century.

-An enthusiastic and active worldwide owners club called the Cambridge-Oxford Owners Club caters for the Siam Di Tella 1500 and Magnette cars, Di Tella commercials and their UK-built four and six cylinder sisters.
-The club aims to keep the cars on the road, provides advice, spares and a social forum for enjoying the cars.
+The Cambridge-Oxford Owners Club is an international owners club for the Siam Di Tella 1500 and Magnette models, as well as Di Tella commercial vehicles and their British-built four- and six-cylinder counterparts.
+The club provides technical advice, spare parts information, and opportunities for members to exchange information about the vehicles.